 \subsection{Algorithm and Implementation Details}

-First we construct $K \times L$ hash functions and initialize the weights of the network and $L$ hash tables.
-The LSH hash code of weight vectors of the last layer are computed and the id of the corresponding neuron is saved into the hash buckets.
-During the feed-forward path in the last layer, we query whether the embedding vector (LSH-embedding scheme) or the label vector of true class (LSH-label scheme) and retrieve the classes from hash table which are considered as negative classes.
-Instead of computing the activation of all the output nodes (full softmax), we compute the activations of the true classes and the corresponding retrieved negative classes.
+First, we construct $K \times L$ hash functions and initialize the weights of the network and $L$ hash tables.
+The LSH hash codes of weight vectors of the last layer are computed and the id of the corresponding neuron is saved into the hash buckets (Algorithm \ref{alg: alg_prepro}).
+During the feed-forward path in the last layer, we query whether the embedding vector (LSH Embedding scheme) or the label vector of true class (LSH Label scheme) and retrieve the classes from hash table which are considered as negative classes.
+Instead of computing the activation of all the output nodes (full softmax), we compute the activations of the true classes and the retrieved negative classes.
 For the backpropagation, we backpropagate the errors to calculate the gradient and update the weights for the active nodes.
-Please refer to Algorithm 1 for more details.
+Please refer to Algorithm \ref{alg: alg_main}, Algorithm \ref{alg: alg_smpl}, Algorithm \ref{alg: alg_query}, and \ref{alg: alg_update} for more details.